CryptoSailors/cryptosailors-guides/Testnets/Goracle/README.md

 ```
 ## 7. Swith your node on PureStake API
 - Register at [developer.purestake.io](https://developer.purestake.io/)
-- You should take you `YOUR API KEY` and insert on your node.
+- You should take your `YOUR API KEY` and insert in your node.
 Than restart it.
 <p align="center">
  <img src="https://i.postimg.cc/4dbqF4n2/Untitled.jpg"/></a>
 </p>